 “Networking with colleagues”, “a human touch”, “beyond technological issues”, “something good in the air”, etc. Did we have them during our successful virtual event?
 Why do I remember many of them from the last 10 years, but almost nothing from two months ago?
-Despite all our efforts to “humanize” the event, we could probably name only a few.
+Despite all our efforts to “humanize” the event, we could probably name only a few humane moments.
 I suspect this is the real reason behind the dissatisfaction many of us feel after “successful” virtual events.

 I can list a few other reasons.
-We lost the social events we always had during in-person events.
+We lost small social events we always had during in-person camps.
 Coffee breaks, lunches, and dinners are frequently more important than the presentations themselves.
 Being out of the everyday environment, in a foreign city, attending local social events, makes people more relaxed, opened up, and easier to connect with.
 The recordings are certainly a positive thing (you may watch them after the event) but they make both presenters and attendees feel constrained and force them not to say or shout out something spontaneously or state not always politically correct things.
 But such things are frequently are the most interesting ones.
 For instance, Gartner didn’t allow our keynote speaker Derek Miers to be recorded, and I have to admit that his presentation was much more human to compare with many more self-controlled presentations.
 Meeting colleagues face-to-face is invaluable.
 Even on a purely technical side, I miss brief discussions with colleagues-competitors: you could learn more from a 3-minutes live conversation than you’d ever learn from any formal presentation or a scientific paper.

 Some people say that “Zoom is the Napster of the event industry“ and wonder if the for-profit conferences were going to make it through the current upheaval.
 Read Sandy Kemsley’s notes from 2020 conferences.
 I like Scott Francis’s comment: “Once we can safely meet again in person, I think people will remember how valuable those in-person connections are.”